 Oral peanut immunotherapy with modified dietary starch adjuvant (OPIA) trial

-The Children’s Hospital at Westmead (CHW) OPIA research team has recently commenced recruitment for an oral peanut immunotherapy (OIT) trial for children aged 10-16 years with a diagnosed peanut allergy, who are able to travel to CHW every 2-3 weeks.
-This trial focuses on using small dose peanut challenges along with a dietary fibre supplement to train the body to become tolerant to peanut.
+The Children’s Hospital at Westmead (CHW) OPIA research team is recruiting for an oral peanut immunotherapy (OIT) trial for children with a diagnosed peanut allergy aged 10-16 years, who are able to travel to CHW every 2-3 weeks.
+This trial focuses on using small doses of peanut with a dietary fibre supplement to train the body to become tolerant to peanut.
 The dietary supplement of high-amylase maize starch with a short chain fatty acid is called butyrate.
 Developed by the CSIRO, it is easily mixed into a range of foods.
 The duration of the study for most participants will be measured over one year.

 TiARA - Tick induced Allergies Research and Awareness

 This research and educational fund has been established at Royal North Shore Hospital, Sydney, NSW.
 For more information email